usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-openstack.rst

 The OpenStack cloud account has the following valid keys:

+* ``type`` (mandatory): a string providing the cloud account type: ``openstack``.
-* ``file`` (optional): a string providing the location of the account information.
-This can be a pathname (relative or absolute) or an URL.
+* ``name`` (mandatory): a string providing the name of the cloud account.
+This name can be used in a builder section to reference the rest of the cloud account information.
-* ``endpoint`` (mandatory): a string providing the API URL endpoint of the OpenStack glance service.
-For example: http://www.example.com:9292
+* ``glanceUrl`` (mandatory): a string providing the API URL endpoint of the OpenStack glance service.
+For example: http://www.example.com/v1/
-* ``keystoneEndpoint`` (mandatory): a string providing the URL endpoint for the OpenStack keystone service to authenticate with.
+* ``keystoneUrl`` (mandatory): a string providing the URL endpoint for the OpenStack keystone service to authenticate with.
 For example: http://www.example.com:5000
 * ``keystoneVersion`` (mandatory): a string providing the keystone version of the OpenStack platform.
 Refer to :ref:`builder-openstack-valid-keystone-versions`  for the valid keystone versions.
-* ``name`` (mandatory): a string providing the name of the cloud account.
-This name can be used in a builder section to reference the rest of the cloud account information.
+* ``login`` (mandatory): a string providing the user for authenticating to keystone for publishing images
 * ``password`` (mandatory): a string providing the password for authenticating to keystone for publishing images
-* ``type`` (mandatory): a string providing the cloud account type: ``openstack``.
+* ``file`` (optional): a string providing the location of the account information.
+This can be a pathname (relative or absolute) or an URL.
-* ``username`` (mandatory): a string providing the user for authenticating to keystone for publishing images

 .. note:: In the case where ``name`` or ``file`` is used to reference a cloud account, all the other keys are no longer required in the account definition for the builder.